goldstack/goldstack/packages/static-website-aws/README.md

 ## Infrastructure

 All infrastructure for this module is defined in Terraform.
 You can find the Terraform files for this module in the directory `[moduleDir]/infra/aws`.
 You can define multiple deployments for this module, for instance for development, staging and production environments.

-The deployments and their respective configurations are defined in `[moduleDir]/goldstack.json`.
+If you configured AWS deployment before downloading your projects, the deployments and their respective configurations are defined in `[moduleDir]/goldstack.json`.

-After downloading your starter project, there will be one deployment defined.
+The configuration tool will define one deployment.
 This will be either `dev` or `prod` depending on your choice during project configuration.
 In the example `goldstack.json` below, a deployment with the name `dev` is defined.

 ```json
 {